 Eppendorf Protein LoBind tubes (Eppendorf #022431081) are highly recommended for all extractions to reduce protein contamination from tube carryover.
-Protein LoBind tubes are more effective in reducing carryover.
+Protein LoBind tubes are more effective in reducing carryover contamination than DNA LoBind tubes or other tubes and will result in improved UV purity.